sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day1.md

 Java API Libraries are the default provided libraries along with the java application which help/support in the development on applications.
 Under the lib directory, there is a jar file named 'rt.jar' which contains all the packages(bundled collection of functionally similar classes).

 And JVM(Java Virtual Machine) is the actual runtime where Java apps run.
-This consists of multiple sections which can be seen in the sectin below.
+This consists of multiple sections which can be seen in the section below.

 __NOTE:__ When we write `import java.io.*;` in a java function, it does n't mean that all the classes in `java.io` package will be loaded in the program, as `java.io` has hundreds of classes, and that'll only slow down the execution of the program.
 It only loads the classes that are requried in the program.

-## JVM Architecture:
+# JVM Architecture:
 <a name='jvm_architecture'></a>

 ![image](../additional_resources/JVM-architecture.png)